 This is from Revelations 13:18, of the Christian New Testament:

-Here is wisdom — let them who have understanding consider the number of the beast: for it
+Here is wisdom — let them who have understanding consider the number of the beast: for it is the number of humanity; and that number is six hundred threescore and six.

 The common belief is that this is a warning.